Now Recruiting Collaborators

 The Risks

-Hallucinations, inaccuracies, dangerous medical advice, data privacy breaches, and reinforcement of harmful stereotypes.
+Made-up information (hallucinations), dangerous medical advice, data privacy leaks, and reinforcing harmful stereotypes.

 The Opportunities